phmelzer/pytorch-ddqn/README.md

 # pytorch-ddqn

-Implementation of a simple ddqn agent using pytorch and the openai gym environments.
+Implementation of a simple ddqn agent using pytorch and the gymnasium (openai gym) environments. https://gymnasium.farama.org/

 # Train agent